rikusilvola/ocaml.org/data/planet/coq/coq-83-is-out-.md

 <li>interactive proofs in module types,</li>
 <li>a beautifying coqc option for pretty-printing files</li>
 </ul>
-<p>See the file <a href="https://coq.inria.fr/distrib/V8.3/CHANGES">CHANGES</a> for a full log of changes.</p>
+<p>See the file <a href="https://coq.inria.fr/distrib/V8.3/CHANGES - [404 Not Found]">CHANGES</a> for a full log of changes.</p>
 <p>Even if we try to preserve compatibility as much as possible with Coq 8.2, we had to arbitrate for a break of behavior in some situations.
 The major incompatibilities can be easily treated by using the new <code>-compat 8.2</code> option or by setting/unsetting adequate options.
-See <a href="https://coq.inria.fr/distrib/V8.3/COMPATIBILITY">COMPATIBILITY</a> for details and migration recommendations.</p>
+See <a href="https://coq.inria.fr/distrib/V8.3/COMPATIBILITY - [404 Not Found]">COMPATIBILITY</a> for details and migration recommendations.</p>
 <p>In addition to the &quot;ssreflect&quot; plugin, extension packages we are aware about include the following (but probably there are more):</p>
 <ul>
 <li>the <code>Heq</code> library for smooth rewriting using heterogeneous equality by C.-K. Hur;</li>